-Figure 27 shows the timing for a full self-calibration.
+The diagram of Figure 27 shows the timing for a full self-calibration.
 Here the BUSY line stays high for the full length of the self-calibration.
 A self-calibration is initiated by bringing the \overline{CAL} pin low (which initiates an internal reset) and then high again or by writing to the control register and setting the STCAL bit to 1 (note that if the part is in a power-down mode, the \overline{CAL} pulse width must take account of the power-up time).
-The BUSY line is triggered high from the rising edge of \overline{CAL} (or the end of the write to the control register if calibration is initiated in the software), and BUSY will go low when the full self-calibration is complete after a time t{CAL} .
+The BUSY line is triggered high from the rising edge of \overline{CAL} (or the end of the write to the control register if calibration is initiated in software), and BUSY will go low when the full self-calibration is complete after a time t{CAL} as shown in Figure 27.